Refer also to “Notes on use” in the Startup Guide (supplied) for this product.

 On operating temperatures

-- Shooting in extremely cold or hot places that exceed this range is not recommended.
+- Shooting in extremely cold or hot environments that exceed the operating temperature range is not recommended.

 - Under high ambient temperatures, the temperature of the camera rises quickly.